l7mp/dcontroller/examples/endpointslice-controller/README.md

 ### The endoint-discovery operator

-The operator will be written in Go.
-This will watch the EndpointView view as generated by the declarative pipeline for updates and implement the reconciliation logic.
-Again, the idea is that we don't have to write the tedious join+aggregation pipeline in imperative Go, instead we can implement this logic in a purely declarative style.
+The endoint-discovery operator will process the events on the EndpointView view.
+Since the reconciliation logic often needs to interact with an imperative API (say, to program a service-mesh proxy), this part will be written in Go.
+Recall, the idea is that we don't want to write the tedious join+aggregation pipeline in imperative Go; rather we implement just a minimal part in Go while the complex data manipulation logic will be handled in a purely declarative style (see above).

-The Go code itself will differ too much from a standard [Kubernetes operator](https://book.kubebuilder.io/), just with the common packages taken from Δ-controller instead of the usual [Kubernetes controller runtime](https://pkg.go.dev/sigs.k8s.io/controller-runtime).
+The Go code itself will not differ too much from a standard [Kubernetes operator](https://book.kubebuilder.io/), just with the common packages taken from Δ-controller instead of the usual [Kubernetes controller runtime](https://pkg.go.dev/sigs.k8s.io/controller-runtime).

-1. Define the usual Kubernetes operator boilerplate by importing packages, defining constants, parsing the command line arguments, and setting up a logger.
+1. Define the usual boilerplate: import  packages, define constants, parse command line arguments, and set up a logger.

 2. Create a Δ-controller manager: